Home/Blog/SEO content strategy that actually works in 2026

 No internal linking strategy.
 Orphan pages rank poorly.
 Every new article should link to at least 2-3 other pages on your site.
 And those pages should link back.
 This is basic, and most sites do not do it.

 Missing schema markup.
 In 2026, if your blog posts do not have Article schema, FAQ schema, and proper Open Graph tags, you are leaving ranking signals on the table.
+We cover exactly what schema you need in our 47-point SEO audit checklist.
 These are not advanced techniques.
 They are table stakes.

 Our process: research to ranking